International-Slackline-Association/slackmap/docs/proposal.md

 There has to be a user management system (currently facebook etc is used) but other projects like ranking list also requires the same, therefore a single user system for entire ISA products is the most sensible option, where people
 - can use single email-password to login to their profiles
 - can be assigned to multiple associations and clubs.
-- can register on behalf associations nd share their credentials inside their clubs to give permissions to their members to maintain their lines and spots etc.
+- can register on behalf associations and share their credentials inside their clubs to give permissions to their members to maintain their lines and spots etc.

 **This user system is out of the scope for slackmap.
 It will be carried out separately.**